Artesia Uber Accident Lawyers

 - When the police arrive at the scene, report the accident as factually as you can.
 Refrain from adding details that may not be true, as these could be used against you later on.

 - Exchange contact information with the parties involved in the accident.
-Avoid apologizing, as this could be misinterpreted as an admission of fault.
+Avoid apologizing, as this could lead to misinterpretation as an admission of fault.

 - If there are any witnesses, ask for their contact details.
-Also, note nearby establishments with security cameras that may have recorded the accident.
+Also, nearby establishments with security cameras may have recorded the accident.

 - Do not accept any settlement offers from insurance companies right away.
 Also, do not post about the accident on social media.

-- Speak with our Artesia Uber accident lawyers as soon as possible.
-We can advise you on the next steps you can take to protect your rights and strengthen your claim.
+- Speak with our Artesia Uber accident lawyers following an accident.
+We can guide you on the next steps you can take to help protect your rights.

 Uber Accident Statistics

-Uber has around 14 million trips per day.
+According to a study, rideshare services may have increased traffic deaths by 3%.
+As of 2022, Uber has around 14 million trips per day.
 This adds up to about 5 billion trips per year.
-In the U.S. alone, at least 2.8 million trips take place each day.

 Frequently Asked Questions About Uber Accidents

-Here are the questions our Artesia Uber accident lawyers often get from clients and injured victims:
+Below are answers to common questions our Artesia Uber accident lawyers get from clients and injured victims:

 Can My Personal Auto Insurance Cover Me In An Uber Accident?